LatticeX-Foundation/Rosetta/README.md

 For more details, please check [Tutorials](doc/TUTORIALS.md) and [Examples](./example).

-> Note: Currently Rosetta already supports 128-bit integer data type, which can be enabled by configuring the environment variable `export ROSETTA_MPC_128=ON`.
+> Note: Currently Rosetta already supports 128-bit integer data type, which can be enabled by configuring the environment variable `export ROSETTA_MPC_128=ON` and adding option `--enable-128bit` when compiling.

 ## Getting Started